Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Table of contents

-1. Lenders typically use five metrics to determine a potential borrower’s creditworthiness: capacity, capital, character, collateral, and conditions.
+1. A lender might use these factors to approve your credit application: capacity, capital, character, collateral, and conditions.

 3. Cultivating your own 5 Cs can help you qualify for a new credit card or get the best loan terms.